51114u9/osm-clean-ui/README.md

 ## ToDo

 * Display trace labels as part of the page
-* The right tiles don't load in browser Opera/Chrome
+* The right tiles don't load in browser Chrome
 * Re-write script using JQuery

 Enjoy!